huggingface/blog/audio-datasets.md

 Streaming mode has three primary advantages over downloading the entire dataset at once:
 1. **Disk space:** samples are loaded to memory one-by-one as we iterate over the dataset.
 Since the data is not downloaded locally, there are no disk space requirements, so you can use datasets of arbitrary size!
 2. **Download and processing time:** audio datasets are large and need a significant amount of time to download and process.
 With streaming, loading and processing is done on the fly, meaning you can start using the dataset as soon as the first sample is ready.
-3. **Easy experimentation:** you can experiment on several samples of data to check that your script works without having to download the entire dataset.
+3. **Easy experimentation:** you can experiment on a handful samples to check that your script works without having to download the entire dataset.

-There is one drawback to using streaming mode.
-When we download and pre-process a dataset, the pre-processed data is saved to our cache.
-If we want to re-use this data, we can directly load the pre-processed data from cache, skipping the download and pre-processing steps.
-Consequently, we only have to perform the download and pre-process operations once.
-With streaming mode, the data is not downloaded.
+There is one caveat to streaming mode.
+When downloading a dataset to disk, the processed data is saved to our cache.
+If we want to re-use this data, we can directly load the processed data from cache, skipping the download and processing steps.
+Consequently, we only have to perform the downloading and processing operations once.
+With streaming mode, the data is not downloaded to disk.
 Thus, neither the download nor pre-processing are cached.
-If we want to re-use the data, the streaming steps are repeated, and the audio files are loaded and pre-processed again.
+If we want to re-use the data, the streaming steps must be repeated, with the audio files loaded and pre-processed again.

 How can you enable streaming mode?
 Easy!
 Just set `streaming=True` when you load your dataset.
 The rest will be taken care for you: